-- Consistency with the Streetscape: The surrounding streetscape comprises a mix of one and two storey dwellings in both traditional and contemporary styles.
+- Consistency with the Streetscape: The surrounding streetscape comprises of one and two storey Californian Bungalow style and contemporary dwellings.
 The majority of dwellings front Vincent Street and have rear garages with nil setback to Harold Street.
 Solid fencing is prominent along Harold Street including a 2.0 metre high brick wall to Sacred Heart Primary School along most of the southern side.
 Car parks are located on either side of the subject site. - The proposed design is consistent with the established character of Harold Street.
 This is because the proposed extension largely aligns with the existing setback, adding 8.9 meters of the building to the streetscape.
 The extension has also been designed to incorporate materials that are evident within the Harold Street streetscape including red brick and light beige render.